The Meadows at Bailey Canyon Development

 Video

-On September 20, 2022, the City Council approved a lot line adjustment, a General Plan Land Use Map amendment, and certifyied an Environmental Impact Report and Mitigation Monitoring and Reporting Program and adopting CEQA Findings for the Project.
+On September 20, 2022, the City Council approved a lot line adjustment, a General Plan Land Use Map amendment, and certified an Environmental Impact Report and Mitigation Monitoring and Reporting Program and adopting CEQA Findings for the Project.

-On September 27, 2022, the City Council adopted Ordinance No. 1461, adopting the Specific Plan.
+On September 27, 2022, the City Council adopted Ordinance No. 1461, approving a Development Agreement concurrently with a Zoning Map Amendment and Specific Plan.

 Documents